fltech-imbal/imbal/sphinx/source/imbal/lime-explanation.md

 inner workings, but rather to simply provide a simpler, more streamlined interface for some of LIME's functionalities.

+At the moment, our package does not implement wrappers for LIME's text classification capabilities.
+The main goal of this package is to be used for space research applications, and we felt that this field would have little use for this capability, though we may add these wrappers later on.

+Additionally, at this time we do not support explanations for image-based regression models, as LIME does not inherently support this type of explanation by default.
+We may implement this capability at a later date.

 Below is a list of the functions we have implement which utilize LIME's capabilities:
 - [imbal.classification.lime_image_explanation](../imbal/classification/lime_image_explanation.md)
 - [imbal.classification.lime_tabular_explanation](../imbal/classification/lime_tabular_explanation.md)